martus13/pricing-service/README.md

 - Runs the Gradle build to generate the application JAR.
 - Sets the default command to run the service with `java -jar`.

-This allows you to build and run the service in a consistent, isolated environment using Docker.
+This allows building and running the service in a consistent, isolated environment using Docker.

 ---